smithlabcode/sperm-methylome-aging-wgbs/data/README.md

 # Data files

-These are all summary data and cannot be used to identify individuals

 - `subject_age.txt` is a 2 column data frame with the subject name and the (ordered) ages of data collection.